carbureted/jade-pdf2/README.md

 ### Installation

-To use jade-pdf-redline as a standalone program from the terminal run
+To use jade-pdf2 as a standalone program from the terminal run

-    $ npm install -g jade-pdf-redline
+    $ npm install -g jade-pdf2

 ### Usage